-In this county guide for Antrim in Northern Ireland, I am not only sharing with you some of the best things to do in Antrim, I’ll also give you some facts about County Antrim and tell you the best places to stay near each Antrim attraction where applicable.
+In this county guide for Antrim in Northern Ireland, I am not only sharing with you some of the best things to do in Antrim, but I’ll also give you some facts about County Antrim and tell you the best places to stay near each Antrim attraction where applicable.

 Best things to do in Antrim, Northern Ireland

-In this guide you will find the top things to do in County Antrim, a county in Northern Ireland that has so much to offer those visiting.
-From the capital of Belfast, to famous filming locations and some stunning landscapes, it can often seem like Antrim has it all.
+In this guide, you will find the top things to do in County Antrim, a county in Northern Ireland that has so much to offer those visiting.
+From the capital of Belfast to famous filming locations and some stunning landscapes, it can often seem like Antrim has it all.

 One of the most famous tourist attractions in County Antrim is the Giant’s Causeway.
 Found along the famous Causeway Coast, this geological wonder of Ireland is one of the most popular Antrim tourist attractions and is a UNESCO World Heritage Site.